AB 540 Information

 AB 540 and Citizenship Status

 As stated above, US Citizens/Permanent Residents can also be considered non-residents for tuition purposes.
 This can occur when the student’s residency status is determined by the residency status of a parent or legal guardian.
 Typically, this applies to students who are under the age of 19 or even students who are over 19, but are still financially dependent on a parent or legal guardian.

 AB 540 does NOT establish legal residency for immigrant students or for undocumented students who are eligible for AB 540.
 It only exempts students from paying non-resident fees.
 Undocumented students who have questions about their legal residency should consult an immigration attorney.

 Regardless of immigration status, students can apply for admission to a public college or university in California.
 The law allows students the following rights under AB 540 legislation:

-- Public colleges and universities in California cannot discriminate in admission based on a student's immigration status.
+- Public colleges and universities in California cannot discriminate a student’s admission based on a student's immigration status.

-- Students are not required to show an ID or Social Security Card for admission.
+- Students are not required to show an ID or Social Security Card for admission purposes.

 For further questions regarding how residency status affects tuition, please review E4FC’s Know the Rules Regarding CA Residency for Tuition Purposes.